Skip to Content

 Smuggler’s Notch is one of the most beautiful roads to drive in Vermont

-Not only is Route 108 through Smuggler’s Notch one of the most beautiful roads in the state but it’s got a pretty interesting history too.
+Not only is Route 108 through Smuggler’s Notch one of the most beautiful roads in the state, but it’s also has a pretty interesting history.

-In the early 1800s, the United States Government put an embargo on imports from England.
-The British started shipping goods to Canada, and smugglers used the caves around the area that is now Smuggler’s Notch Pass to store the booty.
+In the early 1800s, the United States Government embargoed imports from England.
+The British started shipping goods to Canada, and smugglers bringing contraband into the states stored the booty in the caves around the area that is now Smuggler’s Notch Pass.

 The heavily wooded paths in the Notch made the perfect route for smuggling these goods during the War of 1812.